Subscribie/docs/jamla/theme.rst

   `string`, `mandatory`, `*default*: *jesmond*`

-.. note:: In rare cases you may want to set your theme to an absolute path
+.. note:: In rare cases you set the theme to an absolute path, *be sure to
-          to ovveride the default location of theme.
+          also update the STATIC_FOLDER path in your .env file.*

 .. seealso:: :ref:`themes`